riencoertjens/manuvelsite/src/content/home-page.md

     width: '5'
   - contentEN: >-
       Work together like the Wolf Pack, have that meeting in the atmosphere of your true passion.
-We got you covered...
+We've got you covered...
     contentNL: >-
       Samenwerken als The Wolfpack, de weg naar succes, als een team naar die volgende meeting in een sportieve sfeer.
 We zijn je waterdragers.
 Of